 The program will follow the general admission requirements for graduate students that are in place at the University of Massachusetts, Lowell.
 A non-waivable and non-refundable application fee must be received before the application is processed.
 Each applicant must file the following documents:

-- As of March 2023, the GRE exam is no longer required.
+For Fall 2023 and beyond applications, the GRE exam is no longer required.

 Plan of Study

 The program is structured to ensure that student progress is actively monitored and evaluated and that students will move through the program in a timely manner.